 Ask questions like “So what…?” and give him a view of how it won’t impact him as adversely as he is thinking.

-Your client needs to prioritize his longings.
-By this question, you are trying to covey him that not everything can go according to his way.
+Your client needs to prioritize his desires.
+By asking this question, you are trying to convince him that not everything can go his way.

 Now the time has come for action.
 Your client has a plan.
 Now he has to execute the same through actions.